Milford, Massachusetts 01757

 What does this mean to you as a customer?

-The Milford Water Department at this time would like to Thank all of its customers for their cooperation in this matter and hope that by CONSERVING now we will not need to have a complete water restriction going forward.
+The Milford Water Department at this time would like to thank all its customers for their cooperation in this matter and hope that by CONSERVING now we will not need to increase our water restriction going forward.

 PLEASE VISIT THE WATER CONSERVATION PAGE FOR MORE INFORMATION.